 One of the resources for information is The Monitor Institute, a “next ideas” consultancy that offers best practices in public problem solving.
 It divides impact investors into two categories: financial-first investors and impact-first investors.
 Financial-first investors expect a market or above-market rate of return.
 Their primary concern is a healthy return on investment.
 Impact-first investors focus more on the social or environmental benefits of the fund or venture.
-Financial gains are secondary to the positive impact of their investment.
+Financial gains are secondary to the social impact of their investment.
 If you are an impact-first investor, you might be willing to accept a below-market rate of return, or simply a repayment of principal, if the investment has the potential for great social change.

 Many impact investors think of their work as complementary to philanthropy – one more way of enacting positive change.
 “One of the biggest things I’ve learned in more than a decade of this work is that you really can make the world better in any sector – in nonprofits, in business, or in government,” Pierre Omidyar, founder of eBay and the Omidyar Network, has said.
 “It’s not a question of one sector’s struggling against another, or of ‘giving back’ versus ‘taking away.’
 That’s old thinking.
 A true philanthropist will use every tool he can to make an impact.”

 One of Omidyar Network’s earliest investments was in Ethos Water, a bottled water company that uses a share of their proceeds to improve access to clean water in developing nations.
 In 2014, private equity giant Bain Capital joined the impact investment market by acquiring a 50% stake in TOMS shoes, an ethical footwear company that has donated more than 10 million pairs of shoes to children in need.